Skip to content

 While attending IMTS in September, it was nice to meet fellow machine shop owners and managers, many of whom expressed optimism and reported a robust year for their businesses.
 That was good to hear, considering our market is in the midst of a downturn and requires aggressive management to persevere.

-Articles August 1, 2016 Keith Jennings
+Article August 15, 2016 Keith Jennings

 This summer has been hectic, both professionally and personally.
 The business side has been a roller coaster, requiring intense management.
 Personally, I had the pleasure of seeing my third of four kids graduate from high school and begin developing an interest in our family business.

-Articles July 1, 2016 Keith Jennings
+Article July 15, 2016 Keith Jennings

-A Very Formal Visit
+A Very Formal Visit: People & Companies

 When a good customer requests a meeting at his place, I go.
 That happened recently, when our shop's account manager accompanied me on a 20-minute trek to a customer's new corporate headquarters for a meeting to review our contract and extend it a few years.
-The customer happens to be a large corporation, and our shop has a contract to exclusively manufacture certain products.

-Articles June 1, 2016 Keith Jennings
+Article June 15, 2016 Keith Jennings

 We're getting lots of random requests for machined parts, and that segment of our business remains busy.
 One recent example was a business acquaintance of mine who contacted our shop requesting machining work.
 I had not seen him in a while and wasn't up to date with his professional activities, but his parts request made it clear he was still freelancing some adventurous projects.

-Articles May 1, 2016 Keith Jennings
+Article May 15, 2016 Keith Jennings

 Manager’s Desk: Impacted by illness